Vanagon Rust: Patch Panels and Fixes

 • Step 3) I created a list of products and supplies.
 I learned a pneumatic grinder is a must-have item.
 Different grades of automotive sandpaper (wet and dry) are needed, body filler, spot putty, primer, clear, and paint color.
 I used rattle can products and they worked okay.
 But an airless sprayer would have been much better, but more expensive.
 The higher the psi the better the finish.
 I ordered everything I needed before I began the project.
 My working space was clean and functional.
 I was ready to go.

 • Step 4) Again, my project was limited to the front windshield.
 Removing the rubber seal was simple.
-But ask a friend for help.
+But ask a friend for help with the glass.
 It is a bit awkward to handle alone.

 This is my moment to see how much rust damage I had under the seal.
 The damage was bigger than expected.
 I used a metal awl to scrape away the rust and the hole grew and grew.
 That was okay.
 I knew it was going to be bad.
 I also knew the area on the opposite side of the rusted metal had to be treated/or removed.